max-j-rubino/ComplexmodelWILD7400/README.md

 Interactions: Fish interact when they reproduce, and when the carrying capacity  of the pond  begins to approach.
 As the  population gets closer to  K, reproductive success and  growth slows.

+Stochasticity: Stochasticity in this model results  in the fish's weekly fates (caught and harvested, caught and released survivor, caught and released dead, not caught alive, not caught dead).
+These in turn result in  whether  or not the fish spawns or grows.
+Stochasitisty comes from  these fates being  drawn from  a categorical distribution.
+Many of  the  probabilities  in the  categorical  distribution are also derived from other distributions.
+For  example, vulnerability  is drawn from  a normal  distribution centered  around the parents' mean vulnerability.
+There is also  randomness in  which individuals are paired to mate.
+Stochasticity is used to represent processes that are impossible to represent mechanically.
+These processes are either poorly understood or limited by computing power.

+Collectives:  Collectives  are not represented  in this model.
+However,  there is density  dependence in the number of eggs that survive to  spawners, and the growth coefficient of fish.

+Observations: Outputs  from the model needed to  observe  population level change are: catch per unit effort, population age and  size structure, population size,  and mean vulnerability of fish.

+Initialization: We assume  equal sex  ratios, size,  and age structure.
+Fishes vulnerability  will be drawn from  a  BETA(1,1) distribution.
+Effort is constant, although we may explore adaptive effort.
+We will  start  with a  burn-in  period of 1000 fish, and run the model until  equilibrium  is reached with effort turned  off.
+We will use  this as  the control.

+Input Data: There is no input  data for this model.

+Subroutines: The model will have several subroutines.
+Weekly there will  be the option  for fish to be caught or not, and die or survive.
+Fish cannot be caught  twice in the same week.
+Fish that are not caught will have  a  greater survival, and be  more likely to move to the  next  period.
+Yearly each  fish will grow, and then  redproduce.
+The reproduction  will  result in progeny.
+These progeny will not  enter  the population  until the  year  after  reproduction  to  avoid  having to model   individual fish reproduction.
+All year 1 +  fish can reproduce, but the fecundity of smaller fish is lower.
+Mate  pairing  is random.